gplepage/lsqfit/doc/source/overview.rst

 SVD Cuts and Roundoff Error
 -----------------------------
-We did not display values for ``E1/E0``, ``a1/a0`` ... in the example in the previous section.
-Had we done so a problem would have been immediately
-apparent: for example,
+All of the fits discussed above have (default) *SVD* cuts of 1e-15.
+This has little impact in most of the problems, but makes a big difference in the problem discussed in the previous section.
+Had we run that fit, for example, with an *SVD* cut of 1e-19, instead of 1e-15, we would have obtained the following output:

 .. literalinclude:: eg5b.out

-The standard deviations quoted for ``E1/E0``, *etc.* are much too large compared with the standard deviations shown for the individual parameters.
+The standard deviations quoted for ``E1/E0``, *etc.* are much too large compared with the standard deviations shown for the individual parameters, and much larger than what we obtained in the previous section.
 This is due to roundoff error.
 The standard deviations quoted for the parameters are computed differently from the standard deviations in ``fit.p`` (which was used to calculate ``E1/E0``).
 The former come directly